By Annija Erdmane / Google-ads / October 24, 2019

 It can be a very successful advertising method, not only for building brand awareness, but as well for a direct conversion.

-This article comprises seven best practices for achieving a successful, goal-driven remarketing campaign.
+This article comprises seven best practices for achieving a successful, goal-driven remarketing campaign that remarketing agencies can use to improve the performance for their clients.

 1. Target high-value customers